sagemath/sagewiki_to_gh-2022-10-10/patchbot.md

 '''--safe-only''' will only test branches that only change files inside the directory "src/sage" (this is the case by default).

+'''--skip-doc-clean''' the "make doc-clean" is not run during the patchbot initialization.
+Useful if your machine does not have enough ram to build the documentation in a single round.

 If the patchbot process receives the signal SIGUSR1 (using {{{kill -s SIGUSR1 pid}}}), it will gracefully stop after finishing its job on the ticket it is currently working on.

 == Configuration ==